mikelehu/IRK-FixedPoint/Code/Readme.txt

                         You must specify math-functions of you Odefun.

-   GaussTerminal.c:     An example to show how to call the numerical integration. math-Gauss.c:	An auxiliar file to call from mathematica (double). math-GaussPar.c:     An auxiliar file to call from mathematica (two integration in parallel). quad-Gauss.c:	An auxiliar file to call from mathematica (quadruple).
+   GaussTerminal.c:     An example to show how to call the numerical integration. math-Gauss.c:	An auxiliar file to call from mathematica (double precision). math-GaussPar.c:     An auxiliar file to call from mathematica (two integration in parallel). quad-Gauss.c:	An auxiliar file to call from mathematica (quadruple precision).

-   GaussInitData.c:     Contain "InitialData" with the initial values for double pendulum problem.
+   GaussInitData.c:     Contain "InitialData" with the initial values for some problems.

    GaussCoefficients.c: Coefficients mij,bi,ci that define Inplicit Runge-Kutta method.